 Solution 3: Create One HFS+ Partition for Mac and One NTFS Partition for Windows

 Alternatively, you can create 2 partitions on the external hard drive: one is for Mac, and the other is for Windows.
 As to size for each partition, it depends on your own demands.
+By this way, you can easily format an external hard drive for Mac and Windows.

 Step 1: Create a NTFS Partition and a FAT32 Partition